QuantEcon/lecture-python-intro/lectures/inflation_history.md

 This lecture offers some historical evidence about fluctuations in levels of aggregate price indexes.

-Let's start by installing the necessary Python packages, which will be needed to extract information and perform operations on Excel files.
+Let's start by installing the necessary Python packages.

+The `xlrd` package is used by `pandas` to perform operations on Excel files.

 ```{code-cell} ipython3
 !pip install xlrd